 CSR often moves with the economy

-According to Nielsen, social responsibility, which was once a top concern for companies has faded in the harsh light of the pandemic.
+According to Nielsen, social responsibility, which was once a top concern for companies, has faded in the harsh light of the pandemic.
 But charitable giving in the United States began to wane prior to Covid.
 During the Great Recession (2007-2009) charitable giving dropped by 7%.
-A similar or greater decline could happen due to the economic pullback of 2020 not only for individual giving, but for corporate social expenditures as well.
+A similar or greater decline could happen due to inflation not only for individual giving but for corporate social expenditures as well.

 Corporate social responsibility policies

-CSR policies can take many forms.
+CSR policies can take many forms within your company culture.
 Below are a few examples of Corporate Social Responsibility activities many companies have undertaken.

 - Carbon footprint reduction